sysmake/Zybo-Linux/README.md

   * u-boot : u-Boot from Xilinx.
  	     Please take a look at [GitHub](https://github.com/Xilinx/u-boot-xlnx) for more informations.
   * Vivado : Vivado project for hardware configuration.
-  * uEnv.txt : Settings for u-boot.
-  * PrepareSystem.sh : Use this script to setup the project to your system.
-It will install all necessary packages and set the environment variables.
+  * Build.sh : Use this script to setup your system or to create a new linux project.

 ## History